library(tidyverse)

 Corr corrplot(Corr)

-We see that price has a strong positive correlation with square feet of living space, and is also positively correlated with number of bedrooms and bathrooms.
-Living space, bedrooms, and bathrooms are all positively correlated, which makes sense, since we would expect bigger houses to have more bedrooms and bathrooms.
+We see that price has a strong positive correlation with square feet of living space, and is also positively correlated with number of bedrooms.
+Living space, bedrooms, and bathrooms are also positively correlated, which makes sense, since we would expect bigger houses to have more bedrooms and bathrooms.
 Price does not show much correlation with the other variables.
-We notice that bathrooms is negatively correlated with age, which means older houses tend to have fewer bathrooms than newer ones.
+We notice that square feet of living space is negatively correlated with age, which means older houses tend to be smaller than newer ones.
 Not surprisingly, age is very strongly correlated with year built.

 1.3.9 Scatterplot Matrix